By the Numbers

 Rising Citywide Lifesaving Rates

 The goal of all PAWS' programs is to increase the lifesaving rate at Philadelphia's animal control shelter, with the ultimate goal of ensuring survival for every savable pet.
-While we have much work to do, the current save rate of 87% is a world away from the abysmal 11% that prompted PAWS' founding nearly 17 years ago.
-The dip in 2022 can be attributed to a variety of factors, including the long-term effects of the pandemic and economic downturn.
+While we have much work to do, the current save rate of 86% is a world away from the abysmal 11% that prompted PAWS' founding 17 years ago.
+The dip in 2022-2023 can be attributed to a variety of factors, including the sharp rise in intake due to the long-term effects of the pandemic.
 (Approximately 93% will signify no-kill, since 6-8% of animals entering the shelter are unsavable due to severe medical or behavioral issues.)

 2011